What is the State of Marijuana in Nebraska?

-The sale of marijuana is prohibited in Nebraska, as the state has yet to legalize the substance.
-Hence, the state's economy is not feeling the impact of legalized cannabis as is in other states with legal marijuana markets.
-However, if marijuana is legalized in Nebraska, it will widen the state's tax revenue net.
+Nebraska has only recently legalized medical marijuana and the first sales will likely occur in the last quarter of 2025.
+Hence, the state's economy is yet to benefit from legalized cannabis.
+However, when recreational marijuana is legalized in Nebraska, it will widen the state's tax revenue net.
 The government will be able to impose a tax on the sale of cannabis products and save citizens' tax currently being spent on marijuana ban enforcement.
 For instance, in 2014, Nebraska was reported to have spent at least $10.2 million on cannabis prohibition enforcement, an 11.6% increase from what was expended in 2013.

-The Tax Foundation projects a potential excise tax revenue of about $35 million from marijuana if Nebraska legalizes cannabis.
+The Tax Foundation projects a potential excise tax revenue of about $35 million from marijuana when Nebraska fully legalizes cannabis.
 The Foundation arrived at this figure by considering the average excise tax revenues from marijuana by states with at least a three-year-old cannabis market.

 Nebraska's marijuana possession arrests have been substantially higher than the number of cannabis sales/manufacture arrests made by law enforcement agencies over the years.
 Based on the arrest data provided to the Federal Bureau of Investigation (FBI), marijuana arrests accounted for 43% of Nebraska's total drug-related arrests reported to the FBI in 2018.
 The number of arrests reported for marijuana sales was 217, while 4,867 arrests were reportedly made for cannabis possession.
 In 2019, law enforcement in Nebraska reported 5,309 cannabis possession arrests and 261 marijuana sales arrests.
 The percentage of marijuana sales and possession arrests was 21% of the state's total drug-related arrests.

 While it declined between 2018 and 2019, the percentage of marijuana sales and possession arrests of all drug-related arrests in Nebraska increased to 37% in 2020.
 According to reports, 58 arrests were made for marijuana sales, while 1,773 were made for cannabis possession.
 In 2021, the reported number of marijuana-related arrests further increased, with 3,932 possession arrests and 153 cannabis sales arrests.
-These reports indicate that Nebraska's marijuana crime rates usually take a large portion of all drug-related crimes in the state.
+In 2022, there were 4,001 arrests for marijuana possession and 121 illegal sales arrests in the state.
+These figures dipped slightly in 2023 with 3,843 and 80 arrests for marijuana possession and sales consecutively.
+It is expected that marijuana arrest figures will continue to drop in Nebraska when the legal sales of medical cannabis commences in the state.

 Nebraska first decriminalized the first-time possession offense of up to 1 ounce of marijuana in 1979.
 The state has a history of numerous failed attempts to legalize medical marijuana.
 In 2020, a Medical Marijuana Legalization Initiative which would have legalized medical cannabis was removed from that year's ballot.
 The initiative sought to permit physicians to recommend marijuana to patients with certain debilitating conditions and allow such patients to buy and possess cannabis for medical purposes.
 It would have also allowed them to cultivate cannabis for personal use.